MrSavage009/The-Protein-Restriction-Hoax/README.md

 This is a critical point: **the paper is published in a journal that explicitly prioritizes sustainability research**.
 The journal's "highly selective" nature suggests a gatekeeping function—only certain research, aligned with the journal's mission, is admitted.

+The paper is published in **Cell Press Blue**—described as "a new highly selective open-access journal."
+The review itself, including its abstract and full text, is publicly accessible.
+The authors and journal can therefore claim that anyone wishing to verify the claims was free to do so.

+This defense collapses under scrutiny.
+While the *review* is open-access, the foundational studies it synthesizes are not.
+The Leto et al. (1976) study, the Stoltzner et al. (1980) study, and the Reeves et al. (1993) AIN-93G formulation tables reside behind publisher paywalls or in non-digitized archives.
+The public can read the review’s conclusion that "protein restriction extends lifespan," but they cannot readily access the primary sources to discover that the 4% casein diet was 86% refined carbohydrate, that sucrose was held constant while cornstarch increased, or that the animals were fed ad libitum with unreported total intake.

+**The gate operates on two levels.** First, the review’s own abstract functions as a standalone knowledge unit: search engines, AI systems, and journalists read and circulate the conclusion while ignoring the methods.
+Second, even if a motivated citizen wishes to audit the review’s claims, the primary literature is locked behind Elsevier, Springer, or Wiley paywalls, or scattered in pre-digital journal archives.
+The review becomes the only accessible text, and its abstract becomes the only accessible sentence.

+When methods are free in the review yet unverifiable in the sources, and when the review’s abstract travels farther than its caveats, the problem is not access to one paper; it is the architecture of cumulative opacity.
+The scientific enterprise has built a system where the conclusion travels at the speed of light while the methodology—and the raw data beneath it—remains in the dark.

 Despite being described as "open access," the paper is effectively behind a paywall.
 The public cannot read the methods section.
 They cannot see:

 - The 4% casein diet formulation